Master of Philosophy in Applied Epidemiology (MAE)(Australia’s Field Epidemiology Training Program)

 Dr Davoud Pourmarzi

-Davoud is the MAE Curriculum Convenor.
-He is an Associate Fellow of the Higher Education Academy and has experience teaching at both undergraduate and postgraduate levels.
+Davoud is the MAE program Curriculum Convenor.
+He is a Senior Fellow of the Higher Education Academy and has extensive experience in teaching and HDR supervision.

 Dr Rezanur Rahaman